debops/debops/docs/ansible/roles/debops.cryptsetup/upgrade.rst

 .. literalinclude:: scripts/upgrade-from-v0.3.X-to-v0.4.X
    :language: shell

-The script is bundled with this role under :file:`./docs/scripts/upgrade-from-v0.3.X-to-v0.4.X` and can be invoked from there.
+The script is bundled with DebOps documentation under :file:`docs/ansible/roles/cryptsetup/scripts/upgrade-from-v0.3.X-to-v0.4.X` and can be invoked from there.